 One of the most compelling applications of MLD is using it to observe the characteristics and behaviours of visitors at a specific location.
-At PiinPoint, we offer the ability to draw geofences in-app and pull Visitor Reports on most* major properties or pieces of real estate in Canada.
+In our app, we offer the ability to draw geofences and pull Visitor Reports on most* major properties or pieces of real estate in Canada.

 Identifying where a visitor comes from, how far they've travelled, and the origin of their location.

-Or, understand the shared traffic % by detecting the % of people driving by both an event location (new potential site) and target location (existing site with potential to be cannibalized)
+Or, understand the shared traffic percentage by detecting the percentage of people driving by an event location (new potential site) and target location (existing site with the potential to be cannibalized).